A Projective Model Structure on Pro Simplicial Sheaves, and the Relative \'Etale Homotopy Type: Abstract

 \section{Abstract}

-In this work we shall introduce a much weaker and easy to define structure then a model category, which we call a "weak fibration category".
-Our main theorem says that a weak fibration category can be "completed" into a full model category structure on it's Pro category, provided the Pro category satisfies a certain two out of three property.
-This generalizes a theorem of Isaksen \cite{Isa}.
-Applying this result to the weak fibration category of simplicial sheaves over a Grothendieck site, where the weak equivalences and the fibrations are local in the sense of Jardine \cite{Jar}, gives a new model structure on the category of pro simplicial sheaves.
-Using this model structure we define a pro space associated to a topos, as a result of applying a derived functor.
-We show that our construction lifts Artin and Mazur's \'Etale homotopy type \cite{AM}, in the relevant special case.
-Our definition extends naturally to a relative notion, namely, a pro object associated to a map of topoi.
+In this work we shall introduce a new model structure on the category of pro-simplicial sheaves, which is very convenient for the study of \'etale homotopy.
+Using this model structure we define a pro-space associated to a topos, as a result of applying a derived functor.
+We show that our construction lifts Artin and Mazur's \'etale homotopy type \cite{AM} in the relevant special case.
+Our definition extends naturally to a relative notion, namely, a pro-object associated to a map of topoi.
 This relative notion lifts the relative \'etale homotopy type that was used in \cite{HaSc} for the study of obstructions to the existence of rational points.
-Thus we embed the results of \cite{HaSc} in a suitable model structure.
-This relative notion also enables to generalize these homotopical obstructions from fields to general base schemas and general maps of topoi.
+This relative notion enables to generalize these homotopical obstructions from fields to general base schemas and general maps of topoi.

+Our model structure is constructed using a general theorem that we prove.
+Namely, we introduce a much weaker structure than a model category, which we call a ``weak fibration category".
+Our theorem says that a weak fibration category can be ``completed" into a full model category structure on its pro-category, provided it satisfies some additional technical requirements.
+Our model structure is obtained by applying this result to the weak fibration category of simplicial sheaves over a Grothendieck site, where the weak equivalences and the fibrations are local in the sense of Jardine \cite{Jar}.